The best cleaning gadgets for your home in 2022

 We said the Q5+ was the best robovac for most people, but what if you need more?
 Well, the top-of-the-line robot vacuum from Roborock, the S7 MaxV Ultra costs double, but you do get more cleaning ability.

-Now, you can also mop your floors, with a self-cleaning and self-emptying dock which means all your floor surfaces now need minimal maintenance.
+Now, you can also mop your floors with a self-cleaning and self-emptying dock which means all your floor surfaces need minimal maintenance.
 This is what’s currently on my main floor, and I’ve not had to mop, vacuum, or sweep the manual way since I got it.
 Bliss.

-If white is more your home aesthetic, you might want to check out the Dreametech W10.
-This stylish self-emptying robotic cleaner can vacuum and mop, while LiDAR maps your floors for effective cleaning.
+If white is more your home aesthetic, you might want to check out the Dreametech D10.
+This stylish self-emptying robotic cleaner can vacuum and mop while LiDAR maps your floors for effective cleaning.

 Roborock Dyad ($450)

 Mopping sucks.
-It’s messy and you have to wait for ages for your floors to dry again.
-Roborock’s Dyad adds a wet/dry vacuum to powered mopping rollers, so your floors will be spotless and dry in no time at all.
+It’s messy, and you must wait for ages for your floors to dry again.
+Roborock’s Dyad adds a wet/dry vacuum to powered mopping rollers, so your floors will be spotless and dry in no time.

 I’ve got a robot vacuum cleaning my floors daily, and this upright still shocked me with how much dirt it sucked off my planking.
-If you’ve got pets or kids, it’s essential for cleaning off your hard floors.
+If you’ve got pets or kids, cleaning off your hard floors is essential.

 iRobot Roomba m6 robot mop ($350-400)